 Temperatures are at their peaks, schools are back in session, and summer Fridays are no more; Fall is almost here.
 That may be bad news for some, but for Philadelphia residents it’s cause for celebration, as a Philly fall is hard to compete with.

-Members at our Philadelphia homes — Common at Broadridge, Common Frankford, and Lincoln Square by Common — have front row tickets to all of the Philly fall festivities, and believe us when we say this fall is jam-packed with activities for just about everyone.
+Members at our Philadelphia homes — Common at Broadridge, Common Frankford, and Common Civic — have front row tickets to all of the Philly fall festivities, and believe us when we say this fall is jam-packed with activities for just about everyone.

 With so much to do as the leaves turn brown, we’ve put together a guide to help you make the most of fall in Philadelphia.